ryan258/ai_story_marketing/masterplan.md

 ## 7. Development Phases 🔄

 1. ✅ Project setup and core functionality implementation
-2. ✅ Basic web interface development
+2. ✅ Basic web interface development with progress tracking
-3. ✅ Testing and initial deployment
+3. ✅ Markdown rendering implementation
-4. 🔜 Enhanced AI model integration and UI improvements
+4. ✅ Testing and initial deployment
-5. 🔜 User account implementation and API development
+5. 🔜 Enhanced AI model integration
 6. 🔜 Scalability improvements and advanced features
 7. 🔜 Mobile development and platform integrations

 ## 8. Next Immediate Steps 👣

 1. Implement GPT-4 and Claude model interfaces
-2. Enhance the user interface with progress tracking
+2. Develop the PDF generation feature
-3. Develop the PDF generation feature
+3. Start working on user account functionality
-4. Start working on user account functionality
+4. Begin API development for third-party integrations
-5. Begin API development for third-party integrations
+5. Enhance the design with more interactive elements

 Remember, this masterplan is a living document.
 We'll update it regularly as we make progress and as our goals evolve.
 Let's stay agile and adapt our plan as needed! 💪🚀